CGB Medical Hours:

 Preparing For Your In-Person Medical Office Visit

-- Pay attention to whether your appointment is in-person or on the phone; if you are not sure, please contact the office to confirm.
+- Pay attention to whether your appointment is in-person or on the phone AT THE TIME OF THE APPOINTMENT; if you are not sure, please contact the office to confirm.

-- Phone the office to discuss any in person appointments if you have any symptoms of COVID.
+- Phone the office to discuss whether you should be seen in person or not, if you have any symptoms of COVID.
 Please do rapid testing as well, so we can properly triage you to be seen safely in the office, if needed.

 We provide supportive care and help to empower our patients to maintain and improve their health through patient-centered and self-managed care.